Picatinny Arsenal: Lake Denmark Powder Depot

 In 1891, the U.S. Navy acquired 317 acre of the arsenal to establish the Lake Denmark Powder Depot, later known as the Lake Denmark Naval Ammunition Depot.
 On July 10, 1926, lightning struck one of the explosives storage structures during a thunderstorm and started a fire.
 As a result, several million pounds of explosives detonated over a period of two or three days.
 Captain Otto Dowling, USN, was in charge at the time, and received a Distinguished Service Cross for his handling of the situation.
-This caused $47,000,000 in damage, massive structural devastation (187 of 200 buildings destroyed), and military and civilian casualties.
+This caused $47,000,000 in damage, massive structural devastation (187 of 200 buildings destroyed), and military and civilian casualties, including the deaths of 19 people.
 As a result of a full-scale Congressional investigation, Congress directed the establishment of the Armed Forces Explosives Safety Board to provide oversight on every aspect of explosives under the control of the U.S. Armed Forces.

 In 1960, the U.S. Army resumed control of land it had given the U.S. Navy, bringing the installation to its current size and shape.